Ponant/Localization/7.x/Readme.md

 The `InputModel` class plays the role of a *ViewModel* and is the one we need to provide translations for.

-Add the following key/value pairs to *DataAnnotationResources.de-DE.rex*
+Add the following key/value pairs to *DataAnnotationResources.de-DE.resx*

 | Key | Value |
 | --- | ----- |